Surviving Post COVID-19 with ERP

 The COVID-19 is offering the opportunity for forward-looking companies to thrive and compete in the new normal.

 There are vast options for established ERP solutions available in Singapore.
 ERPs such as Microsoft Dynamics 365 Business Central and SAP Business One, are making it easy for companies to select and implement.
 If the choice is overwhelming, you may like to read our article on “How to Select ERP for SME” for more information.

 COVID-19 will not be the last pandemics that we will face.
 Even when this is over, there will be other pandemics as we had experienced in history.
 Global warming will likely increase the frequency of the epidemics.
 Companies should start to look into how to survive and even thrive in the COVID-19 era now and not wait until next pandemics.

 If you like to discuss this topic, please do not hesitate to contact us.

 Posted 4 May 2020, updated 19 May 2020

 About the Author

 Raymond Yap is a veteran in ERP.
-He came from Engineering and Manufacturing background when he implemented the world first Cloud Enterprise Resource Planning (ERP) for his manufacturing company in 1996.
-It was a Singapore government-sponsored ERP program called “MRP Online” to help Singapore SME towards digitization.
+He came from Engineering and Manufacturing background.
+During his career in a manufacturing company in 1996, he implemented the world first Cloud Enterprise Resource Planning (ERP).
+That project was a Singapore government-sponsored ERP program called “MRP Online”.
+The program aimed to help Singapore SME towards digitization.

 Since then, he spent his career in the ERP industry as consultant, sales, and management of ERP companies.

-Raymond accumulated a wealth of knowledge and experience about topics on ERP and its application to business operations both as an end-user and vendor.
-After experiencing ERP projects with hundreds of companies in Singapore and the region, Raymond’s unique experience allows him to share on the practical approach to ERP selection, implementation, and maximizing the ROI of ERP Projects.
+Raymond accumulated a wealth of knowledge and experience about topics on ERP and its application to business operations.
+It was unique that he acquired his expertise through both as an end-user and vendor.
+Raymond’s unique experience allows him to share the practical approach to ERP selection, implementation, and maximising the ROI of ERP Projects.